 Extreme cold, high winds, and storms also can bring them on or make them worse.

 Changes in pressure, such as what happens when you’re flying or deep-sea diving, can also bring migraine headaches.
-Spending a lot of time above sea level can cause them, too.
+Spending a lot of time high above sea level if you are not used to it can cause them, too.

 If you smoke, quit.
 Even if you don't, stay away from smoky areas.
 It's good for your overall health, and it may ease your headaches, too.